Case Study 3

 We had a case with an employee claiming he had a permanent injury to his lower back, neck, and bilateral shoulders.
 He was off of work indefinitely at a weekly rate of $552.86.
 He was entitled to 130 weeks up to $71,871.80.
 He likely would have reached this amount because his attorney refused to allow him to go to an independent medical evaluation due to COVID-19.
 His attorney indicated that he was incapable of returning to work because he could barely walk and had a low immune system, so he could not be treated in a large clinical setting.
-His employer hired us to conduct surveillance, and we ended up finding him walking everywhere, including at a casino with no mask and a mall.
+His employer hired us to conduct surveillance, and we found him walking everywhere, including at a mall and a casino with no mask.
 As a result, his benefits ended, and the judge ruled in favor of maintaining the denial on those benefits.
 In the end, his employer only paid him $4,313.86 in benefits versus $71,871.80, which equates to a total cost savings of $67,557.94.